Intro-CS-App-Dev-and-Deploy/Music-Player-Project-and-Review/README.md

 ---

 # Purpose
-- Create Visual Data independent on the display
+- Create code for Visual Data, independent of actual data
-- Create a music player (using a library, Minim) dependant on the Songs being ```dropped``` into the folder
+- Use Music Library, Minim, to process all .mp3 data and meta data
+- Use Java Libraries to read files
 - Understand how prototyping pieces can be incorporated into a larger program (rules for how code is read by compiler)
 - Understand how pseudocode fits into static-dynamic-procedural-classes-abstractClasses-interfaces
 - Understand how groups of lines are named and understood as sections in a larger program, when it can be ignored as functioning properly